 Of course, the recovery time between a c-section and a vaginal birth is different.
 I am talking about how exhausted you will be for the first few days even weeks.
 When you’re pregnant you focus mostly on having a healthy pregnancy and how to deliver your baby.
 I was so focused on the end of my pregnancy because my baby had to come out somehow.
 I wasn’t even thinking about what it will be like when we bring our baby home.

-With my first, my birth took 36 hours my body was so exhausted that I had very little energy.
+With my first natural birth my body was so exhausted that I had very little energy.
 I went into labor at 11 o’clock at night which means I did not get any sleep and if I did it was about 5 minutes.
 I went from getting no sleep and in labor for 2 days to have a newborn that would wake up every two hours to eat.

 No matter how short or long you are in labor your body will be exhausted.
 It takes a lot to push those tiny humans out.
 And if you have a c-section you will be just as tired.
 Depending on how your labor was will determine your postpartum recovery.